atlassian/github-for-jira/README.md

 GitHub Actions is a feature from GitHub for automation such as CI/CD.
 If you’re setting this up for the first time, follow [GitHub Actions Documentation - GitHub Docs](https://docs.github.com/en/actions).
 If you already have GitHub Actions and want to see CI/CD data from Github in Jira, include the Jira issue key in your commit message, branch name, or PR.

 ### How the integration works
-When a workflow (e.g. GitHub Action) or development event (e.g. pull request, commit, branch) runs, our app receives a webhook from GitHub.
-We then extract the issue key from the respective branch/commit/PR and send this information to Jira.
+When a workflow (e.g. GitHub Action) or development event (e.g. pull request, commit, branch) runs, the app receives a webhook from GitHub.
+The app then extract the issue key from the respective branch/commit/PR and send this information to Jira.

 ## Migrate from the DVCS Connector
 Existing users of Jira's built-in DVCS connector that meet the [requirements](#requirements) should migrate to this integration.
 If you've not yet been prompted to do so, you can manually kick off the migration by: